solutegrate/geoflo.sdk/README.md

 ## 🗺️ Roadmap

-- Clone
-- Move
-- Cut
-- Rotate
-- Split
+Currently, GeoFlo is in its early stages of development.
+The GitHub repo will be private until the project reaches a more stable state.
+The goal is to make GeoFlo a powerful and versatile tool for geospatial management, and your support and feedback are crucial in achieving this.
+Once the project is ready for a wider audience, it will be made public on GitHub.

 ## 🏁 Credits

-This is my first Github Project and first MapboxGL Plugin.
+This is my first Open Source Github project.
 While I have looked deeply into the MapboxGL code/docs, please understand that bugs will creep their way in.

 This project utilizes the following libraries: